wesam-alsohle/Diamond-Price-Prediction-Project/README.md

-This is my first competition to predict model made using python on jupyter notebooks in kaggle with Shai and I came in the first.💪🏻💪🏻
+This is my first competition to predict model made using python on jupyter notebooks in kaggle with Shai

 https://www.kaggle.com/competitions/shai-club